CalConnect/PUBLIC_DRAFTS/jscontact/jscontact.md

   - `other` The value is something else not covered by the above categories.
 A label property MAY be included to display next to the number to help the user identify its purpose.
 - addresses: Address[] (optional).
   An array of Address objects, containing physical locations associated with the contact.
-  Types are:
-  - `home` An address of a residence associated with the person.
-  - `work` An address of a workplace associated with the person.
-  - `billing` An address to be used with billing associated with the person.
-  - `postal` An address to be used for delivering physical items to the person.
-  - `other` An address not covered by the above categories.
 - notes: String (optional).
   Arbitrary notes about the contact.